 The story of Yukon gold coins starts with the Yukon Mint™.

 The Yukon Mint™ is focused on creating gold coins that will be Yukon in almost every aspect, from raw material to design.
 The Yukon Mint™ has launched its inaugural coin design contest, My Kaska Nation, to create its first Yukon gold coin.
 The coin design contest is open to all Kaska citizens and will include gold from Golden Predator’s 3 Aces project located in the Kaska Nation.
-The coin design contest launched on May 15, 2017 and is expected to announce a winning design in September 2017.
+The coin design contest launched on May 15, 2017 and is expected to announce a winning design before December 2017.
 The gold coin production will follow selection of the winning design and includes local profit sharing from the sales of the gold coins.

 The Yukon Mint™ works in partnership with First Nation and other governments, corporations and organizations to ensure local communities benefit from Yukon mining and exploration projects.
 The Yukon Mint™ is a wholly owned subsidiary of Golden Predator Mining Corp. and the gold coins will be created using gold from the 3 Aces Project in southeast Yukon.